-The OVB demand volume excludes the material required to generate the 30-cm NAG tailings engineered cover over the tailings beach but includes 5.84 Mm3 of OVB for the 70-cm growing-medium cover on the tailings beach areas.
+The OVB demand volume excludes the material required to generate the 30-cm NAG waste rock and OVB cover over the tailings beach (see Section 4.2.2, Landform Design and Erosion Control) but includes 5.84 Mm3 of OVB for the 70-cm growing-medium cover on the tailings beach areas.
 BW Gold intends to complete site-specific research to support an engineered cover over the tailings beaches in lieu of a complete water cover with the intent of moving toward a drier TSF (Section 4.2.5, Reclamation Research).
 OVB required for the upper lifts of the TSF dams is not included, as these volumes are accounted for separately in the mine plan (Section 3.3.2.2, Overburden).
 As per Section 4.7.1, Schedule, at least 0.5 m of OVB will cover residual concrete foundations, pads, voids, and pedestals prior to placement of prescribed cover materials.
 These volumes are not included in OVB-demand calculations, but, given the large OVB surplus, there is expected to be sufficient volumes to satisfy this closure requirement (Section 4.2.1.4, Reclamation-materials Balance).